gorhill/Javascript-Voronoi/README.md

 this ```Voronoi.Halfedge``` object.

 * ```getStartpoint()```: a method returning a ```Voronoi.Vertex``` of the start point of this halfedge.
-Keep in mind halfedges are always countercockwise.
+Keep in mind halfedges are always counterclockwise.

 * ```getEndpoint()```: a method returning a ```Voronoi.Vertex``` object with an ```x``` and a ```y``` property for the end point of this halfedge.
-Keep in mind halfedges are always countercockwise.
+Keep in mind halfedges are always counterclockwise.

 ## License